-Thiel College political science students can participate in an accelerated J.D. program, earning their undergraduate and law degrees in just six years through an agreement between Thiel College and Duquesne University School of Law.
+Thiel College students can participate in an accelerated J.D. program, earning their undergraduate and law degrees in just six years through an agreement between Thiel College and Duquesne University School of Law.

 After three years of study at Thiel College, qualified students are guaranteed admission to the Duquesne University School of Law for completion of the Juris Doctorate degree.
 Students will receive a bachelor’s degree after their first year at Duquesne and will be awarded a J.D. after the successful completion of two additional years of coursework.

 Courses in the political science department at Thiel College focus on applicable skills that help students go deeper into the political world and to think critically about why things happen.
 Thiel graduates with a political science degree have used the skills learned in classes for graduate school or work in government, law, education, and human resources.

 Political science majors will learn about things like why people hold their political beliefs, how public policy is created, why countries go to war, and what explains differences in death penalty laws between states, leading up to the senior seminar where students apply what they have learned.
 Interested in earning a bachelor’s in political science?
 Learn more today!